artichoke/cactusref/doc/cactus-harvesting.md

 ---
 title: "Cactus Harvesting: Cycle-Aware Reference Counting in Rust"
+publishDate: "2019-07-15"
 slug: cactus-harvesting
-summary:
+summary: >-
-  "🌵 CactusRef lets you build cyclic data structures using strong references and knows how to deallocate unreachable cycles.
+  🌵 CactusRef lets you build cyclic data structures using strong references and knows how to deallocate unreachable cycles.
 You can use CactusRef to implement a doubly linked list.
-The CactusRef API is compatible with std::rc."
+The CactusRef API is compatible with std::rc.
 ---

 _This is a copy of a [blog post](https://hyperbo.la/w/cactus-harvesting/) by